 Former Fort Worth Criminal Prosecutor Ready to Help You Now

-If you or someone you love has been charged with selling alcohol to a minor in Texas, contact our seasoned Forth Worth, Arlington and Tarrant County criminal defense attorneys now at (817) 886-3078.
+If you or someone you love has been charged with selling alcohol to a minor in Texas, contact our seasoned Forth Worth, Arlington and Tarrant County criminal defense attorney now at (817) 886-3078.
 We will take the time you need to review your case, develop strong legal defenses on your behalf, and ensure that you receive the superior legal representation you deserve.
 Our initial consultation is always free and it’s also completely confidential, so do not hesitate to call us now to learn more about how we can help you.
 At the Fulgham Law Firm, P.C., our goal is to prevent you from facing jail time and also, to help clear your record.
 We leave no stone unturned and will take all actions necessary to fight for your rights.